TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

 We have appropriate technical and administrative security measures in place to help ensure that our users’ information is protected against unauthorised or accidental access, use,  alteration, or loss.
 To demonstrate our commitment to security, we have achieved the UK Cyber Essentials Plus accreditation.
 We use encryption technology, such as Transport Layer Security (TLS), to protect your personal information when you order products or services from us.
 More information about our approach to cyber security can be found in our Cyber Security Statement.

 We operate a global business, so your personal information may be processed and stored outside the European Economic Area (EEA).
-For example, our global customer services team need to access information about you in order to respond to your queries.
+For example, our global Customer Care team need to access information about you in order to respond to your queries.
 We put in place safeguards, such as EU standard contractual clauses, to protect information that is transferred in this way.

 Your rights